top of page

 Carol Walthers is a multidisciplinary artist, working primarily in watercolour, pastels and oils.
 She explores a range of themes mostly focusing on humanity; relationships with each other and our environment.
 Figure drawing and portraiture studio sessions are an important part of her art practice.

 Her final year at the OCAD culminated in a solo show at Gallery 76.
 The Corkin-Reeves Award was one of three awards she received while in college.
-After graduating she received an OAC grant to produce photo-serigraphs at Open Studio.
-Carol was a founding member of Gallery 44 and had solo exhibitions there.

-This past decade she has been working to expand her artistic vision after a successful career in Graphic Arts.
 She achieved signature status with Pastel Artists Canada, Toronto Watercolour Society, and the Colour and Form Society.

 Art Administration